Congress Steps Up on Fair Billing and Site Neutrality

 • Senators Mike Braun (R-IN) and Maggie Hassan (D-NH) introduced the Site-based Invoicing and Transparency Enhancement (SITE) Act.
 This legislation vastly expands Medicare’s site-neutrality requirements and requires fair billing in Medicare and the private market.
 Additionally, the bill would save taxpayers $40 billion and invest some of the savings into a national nurse training program.
 Representative Victoria Spartz (R-IN) has introduced the Preventing Hospital Overbilling of Medicare Act to do the same.

-• Senate HELP Committee Chairman Bernie Sanders (I-VT) recently introduced the Primary Care and Health Workforce Expansion Act.
+• Senate HELP Committee Chairman Bernie Sanders (I-VT) introduced the Primary Care and Health Workforce Expansion Act.
 While primarily focused on growing the health care workforce, this bill makes comprehensive site neutrality reforms in the private market.
 It would prevent hospitals from charging facility fees for all off-site services as well as primary care, telehealth, and low-complexity services.
 Hospitals would also be prohibited from charging a higher price than the median amount paid for services provided in a physician office.

 The raft of legislation, on both sides of the Capitol and among both parties, shows that fair billing and site neutrality are key priorities this year.
 We hope that Congress will act soon to deliver much needed relief to patients.